Ada-Developers-Academy/core-pses/07/reshape-a-matrix.checkpoint.md

 ##### !question

-Write the code to solve the problem here.
-You can use the tests to guide your solution.
+Implement `reshape_matrix`.

+Use these tests to guide your solution.
+These tests may make different assumptions about the problem than you did!
+Do not alter your assumptions above, and take these assumptions for this challenge.

 ```py
 def test_convert_2_2_to_1_4()